Planning a trip to Germany? We asked travel experts and bloggers to share their opinion on the best places to visit in Germany.

 Best places to visit in Germany

-Home to the Reeperbahn Festival Hamburg, one of our favourite places to visit in Germany has to be Hamburg.
-With its striking architecture, a great variety places to stay in Hamburg and world class nightlife this hip and happening city, which has been dubbed the Venice of the north, is an absolute must.
+Home to the Reeperbahn Festival Hamburg, one of our favorite places to visit in Germany has to be Hamburg.
+With its striking architecture, a great variety places to stay in Hamburg and world-class nightlife this hip and happening city, which has been dubbed the Venice of the north, is an absolute must.

-When you arrive in Hamburg you will soon realise that there is no shortage of things to do, from the many museums, to the harbour tours, and even the many parks and open-air spaces, there really is something for everyone.
-One of our favourite things to do has to be a visit to Blankenese, a former fishing village with a real Mediterranean feel.
+When you arrive in Hamburg you will soon realize that there is no shortage of things to do, from the many museums to the harbor tours, and even the many parks and open-air spaces, there really is something for everyone.
+One of our favorite things to do has to be a visit to Blankenese, a former fishing village with a real Mediterranean feel.

 There are harbourside bars, as well as some beautiful houses that form part of a hiking trail around the area.
-Another of our favourite neighbourhoods has to be St Pauli, here you will find the Reeperbahn, which is interesting, to say the least.
+Another of our favorite neighborhoods has to be St Pauli, here you will find the Reeperbahn, which is interesting, to say the least.
 But if you continue on past it there are some beautiful leafy streets filled with street art and trendy bars.